Paige Nielsen: Seattle Reign FC, 2016

 In January 2016, Nielsen was selected as the 25th overall pick of the 2016 NWSL College Draft by the Seattle Reign, becoming the first Nebraskan native to be drafted by an NWSL team.
 She signed with the club in May of the same year.
 She made her debut for the club in a match against the Chicago Red Stars on May 22.
 The following week, she played the full ninety minutes in the forward position in a friendly against recent FA WSL champion Arsenal L.F.C.
 Nielsen was waived by the Reign in July 2016.

 Western Sydney Wanderers, 2016–2017

 After short stint with Apollon in Cyprus, Nielsen signed with the Western Sydney Wanderers for the 2016-17 W-League season where she started all twelve games for the Wanderers.

 Suwon UDC, 2017–2018

 After the conclusion of the W-League season, Nielsen signed with Suwon UDC in the WK League in South Korea.

 Canberra United, 2018

 In November 2018, Nielsen signed with Canberra United in the W-League.
 She departed the club in December after making five appearances for the team.

 Washington Spirit, 2019–2021

 In February 2019, Nielsen returned to the NWSL signing with the Washington Spirit.

-Angel City FC, 2021–
+Angel City FC, 2022–2024

-On 16 December 2021 Nielsen was selected by Angel City in the 2022 NWSL expansion draft.